 Progress on rehabilitation projects that are implemented between the execution date of the I/I Order and the submittal of the Rehabilitation Plan shall be submitted to HRSD as an Appendix to the Rehabilitation Plan.
 Progress Reports on projects completed after approval of the Rehabilitation Plan shall be submitted to HRSD annually or as required in the I/I Order, whichever is more frequent.
+Annual Reports shall include the original proposed work schedule, the current work schedule, and any planned future work.
+Deviations from the proposed work schedule should provide justification for the schedule change.
+Requests for Milestone extensions must be clearly stated and include any justification for the additional time required.
 Peak flow reduction documentation shall be submitted to HRSD for review within 12 months of the completion of the rehabilitation activities.